This blog is published in partnership with Tecnu, photo courtesy @tecnu_outdoor

 If you are exposed to poison ivy, oak, or sumac and notice a reaction, it’s best to treat it right away.
 Urushiol spreads easily, so avoid touching other areas of your body.

-Wash up using a cleanser that is designed to eradicate stubborn urushiol.
-We love the Tecnu Original Outdoor Skin Cleanser because you can use it on the go, and it's safe for pets.
+Use a cleanser that is designed to eradicate stubborn urushiol.
+We love the new Tecnu Detox Wipes because you can use them on the go, and they're safe for pets.
 You can also use this universal cleanser to wipe up all of your hiking equipment (be sure to do so within eight hours of contact).

 If you experience a severe allergic reaction, use the Tecnu Extreme Poison Ivy Scrub.
 To use this product, you'll need access to water, so we recommend having it in the shower (not in a bath).